 Building Over Drainage Easements (Council or Interallotment)

 Any works within or over an easement for drainage shall not affect or interfere with the structural integrity or operation of the pipe system within that easement.
 Access for maintenance must be preserved within the easement.

+The construction plans shall demonstrate any works within or over an easement for drainage do not affect or interfere with the structural integrity or operation of the pipe system within that easement.

 Any damage to the pipe system caused by the works, within or over the easement shall be repaired at the cost of the owner of the land.